Cotopaxi volcano (5897 metres) in Ecuador

 Independence Square in Quito, Ecuador

-Core area “Peaceful and inclusive societies” Strengthening good governance and public participation Internal link
+Core area “Peaceful and inclusive societies” Strengthening good governance and the rights of displaced persons Internal link

 View of the city of Cuenca in Ecuador

-Core area “Responsibility for our planet – climate and energy” Making urban development and mobility sustainable Internal link
+Core area “Climate and energy, just transition” Making urban development and mobility sustainable Internal link